syntevo/docs/src/SmartGit/Manual/GitConcepts/Merging.md

 .   .                       .   .
 ```

-**Notes:**
+> [!NOTE]

-- When using merge commits, the full history of the feature branch is retained, which can be visually represented by tools such as SmartGit.
+> - When using merge commits, the full history of the feature branch is retained, which can be visually represented by tools such as SmartGit.
-- If conflicts arise during the merge due to concurrent changes to the current and merged branches, these conflicts must be resolved using a tool such as the [SmartGit Conflict Solver](../GUI/Branch/Conflict-Solver.md) before the merge commit can be completed.
+> - If conflicts arise during the merge due to concurrent changes to the current and merged branches, these conflicts must be resolved using a tool such as the [SmartGit Conflict Solver](../GUI/Branch/Conflict-Solver.md) before the merge commit can be completed.

 ## Fast-forward Merge